 - Lack of cleanliness in the ear and ear canals

-- Catching ear mites from another animal such as a cat, rabbit, or another dog.
-This is the most common way for a dog to become infested with ear mites.
+- Catching ear mites from another animal such as a cat, rabbit, or dog.
+This is the most common way for a dog to become infected with ear mites.

 Causes of Foreign Materials or Others